Ensath/SeekOut/README.md

 SeekOut
 ===================================

-An exercise and exploration app
+An exercise and exploration app that challenges the user to find random destinations

 Copyright (c) 2017 Noah Freed